layinka/goat/typescript/packages/plugins/opensea/README.md

 # Goat Opensea Plugin 🐐 - TypeScript

 Opensea plugin for [Goat 🐐](https://ohmygoat.dev).
-Allows you to create tools for getting NFT collection statistics from Opensea.
+Allows you to create tools for getting NFT collection data from Opensea.

 ## Installation
 ```